-- 1 in our prisons actually have a worse situation - 2 with respect to dropped calls.
-One, because calls - 3 take exponentially longer when you're typing and - 4 English is not your first language. - 5 Two, because these limits that exist - 6 anyway, there's a 15 minute cap on most calls, - 7 really just for the deaf person who has to connect - 8 to relay, that takes eight minutes in and of - 9 itself, so the deaf person is left with six - 10 minutes to get -- talk to their attorney, or their - 11 loved one, and then they have to do the call all - 12 over again, which clearly skyrockets very quickly. - Deaf people are still being charged a - 14 surcharge to use relay in prisons across the - 15 nation.
-That hasn't changed since the last time I - 16 was here either. - 17 Yes, dropped calls, I experience dropped - 18 calls with prisoners who call me all the time, but - 19 it's often because the -- well, I won't get into - 20 all the technicalities of how a TTY works, but you - 21 all understand how TTY's work, and it's through - 22 sound.
+77 in our prisons actually have a worse situation with respect to dropped calls.
+One, because calls take exponentially longer when you're typing and English is not your first language.
+Two, because these limits that exist 5 anyway, there's a 15 minute cap on most calls, 6 7 really just for the deaf person who has to connect to relay, that takes eight minutes in and of 9 itself, so the deaf person is left with six 10 minutes to get -- talk to their attorney, or their 11 loved one, and then they have to do the call all over again, which clearly skyrockets very guickly.
+12 13 Deaf people are still being charged a surcharge to use relay in prisons across the 15 nation.
+That hasn't changed since the last time I was here either.
+17 Yes, dropped calls, I experience dropped 18 calls with prisoners who call me all the time, but 19 it's often because the -- well, I won't get into 20 all the technicalities of how a TTY works, but you 21 all understand how TTY's work, and it's through 22 sound.
 It's like Morse code, so if there's any

-- 1 sound in the prison, and we know that there's tons - 2 of sound in a prison, the call is going to be - 3 perceived as there's some third-party, or what - 4 have you. - 5 So it's certainly an issue that affects - 6 us, and I think we actually pay lot more for it. - 7 MR. WEISE: Yeah, I'd like to add to - 8 Peter's comment if I could, as well as perhaps - 9 implicate myself in the process. - 10 You know, when I was in prison I had the - 11 fortunate ability to have my father, who was - 12 middle class -- you know, I quickly looked at the - 13 phone rates and realized I was going to pay about - 14 \$15 for 15 minutes, but a local call was a mere - 15 \$2. - 16 So I quickly ascertained, well, what I - 17 need to do is get a local number.
-So I had my - 18 father purchase a cell phone, get a local number, - 19 I'd call that cell phone with the local number, - 20 then I would have him forward the call to whoever - 21 else I wanted to talk to.
-They would forward the - 22 call, and then I could talk to anybody I wanted to
+78 sound in the prison, and we know that there's tons of sound in a prison, the call is going to be perceived as there's some third-party, or what have you.
+So it's certainly an issue that affects us, and I think we actually pay lot more for it.
+7 MR. WEISE: Yeah, I'd like to add to 8 Peter's comment if I could, as well as perhaps 9 implicate myself in the process.
+10 You know, when I was in prison I had the fortunate ability to have my father, who was 11 middle class -- you know, I quickly looked at the 12 13 phone rates and realized I was going to pay about \$15 for 15 minutes, but a local call was a mere 15 \$2.
+16 So I quickly ascertained, well, what I 17 need to do is get a local number.
+So I had my 18 father purchase a cell phone, get a local number, 19 I'd call that cell phone with the local number, 20 then I would have him forward the call to whoever 21 else I wanted to talk to.
+They would forward the 22 call, and then I could talk to anybody I wanted to